AdityaNG/Parallel-Prefix-Adder/README.md

 | Ripple Carry Adder	| 2(n-1)a		| (n-1)t	|
 | Parallel Prefix Adder	| (n/2 log(n) + n-1)a	| (log(n) + 1)t	|

-Log to the base 2
+1. log to the base 2
+2. a is area of one gate*
+3. t is time of one gate*

+* All gates assumed to have identical areas and path delays

 ## Running